polygon/audio.nix/README.md

 ```

 Don't mix stable and unstable within your audio environment (DAW + plugins) as it tends to just not work well.
 If plugins are not loaded, you can check with `ldd` if dependency and especially glibc-versions are the same.

+## Dev Support

+The `devShells.x86_64-linux.juce` output provides a devshell to jumpstart building JUCE based plugins in Nix.
+It contains the common dependencies and other options usually required for JUCE applications to build. `templates/juce-plugin.nix` can be used as a starting point for building a Nix package of a JUCE plugin.
+It is commented with the required changes that need to be made.

+It is recommended to first get a new plugin to build using the devshell and once that is done, create the actual package.

 ## (Non-)Support